albertojulian/mada-driver-assistant/README.md

 could be acceptable for offline video: it wouldn't process in real-time, but you could record a video of the results in even higher frame rates and play it back in real-time.

 However, since **MADA works in real-time**, I use the lowest frame rate, **6 fps**.
-With this rate, frame transition visual perception is not smooth, but the available time to process a frame is 166 ms, which enables MADA to work in real-time.
+With this rate, the available time to process a frame is 166 ms, which enables MADA to work in real-time; the drawback is that frame transition visual perception is not smooth.

 ### Speed estimation
 There are several MADA functionalities that leverage on the car speed.
 An example is checking the current speed